linzhi2013/MitoZ/INSTALL.md

 ### tips
-The download speeds from the above channels can be very slow, if this is the case to you, you can set other mirror channels, but make sure the `conda-forge` channel has the highest priority (the last one to be added), followed by `bioconda` channel.
+The download speeds from the above channels can be very slow, if this is the case to you, you can set up other mirror channels, but make sure the `conda-forge` channel has the highest priority (the last one to be added), followed by `bioconda` channel.

-For example, in china, you can set:
+For example, in China, you can set:

     conda config --add channels https://mirrors.tuna.tsinghua.edu.cn/anaconda/cloud/bioconda/
     conda config --add channels https://mirrors.tuna.tsinghua.edu.cn/anaconda/cloud/conda-forge/